Read more from this Series

 The very first thing you should do when you have an idea is to research if someone else is working on your idea!
-You may find that someone has already started an organization or business that you would rather support or help then start your own business.
-If you find someone is doing what you want you to do and you feel they are doing it well, its okay to support another person rather than just do your own idea!
+You may find that someone has already started an organization or business that you would rather support or help instead of starting your own.
 You can contact that organization and business and see how you can help or provide them some ideas to make their idea even better!

 Some good examples of this are non-profit organizations.
 Say you want to help tutor kids after school.
-Before you start your own non-profit tutoring program, see what ones are out there.
+Before you start your own non-profit tutoring program, see what's out there.
 If there is one that you feel is doing things well it may be better to support and amplify their program rather than start your own.
-If nothing else, starting by volunteering for that program could give you insight and ideas on what is needed to run a program well and you can always start your own later if you feel that you could have a program that does things differently.
+If nothing else, volunteering for that program could give you insight and ideas on what is needed to run a program and you can always start your own later if you feel that you could have a program that does things differently.

 The second step to making your idea happen is talking to people about it!
 It's important to talk to people about what you want to do because

 - they may have ideas or resources to help you.

 - you can get feedback on your ideas.